Home / Power Blog / POWER BLOG #17: Sinner’s Prayer vs. Savior’s Plan, 11-18-18

 Here’s what I see in the all-important Parable of the Lost Sheep:

-• One of the sheep wanders off and became lost.
-The Shepherd assumes responsibility and searches for it.
+• One of the sheep wandered off.
+It got lost.
+The shepherd assumed responsibility and searched for it.

-• When he finds the lost sheep he does not discipline it.
-He picks it up, places it on his shoulders and he rejoices!
+• When he found the lost sheep, the shepherd did not discipline it.
+He simply placed it on his shoulders and brought it home.

-• When he comes home, he implores his friends and neighbors to rejoice with him.
+• Once home, he shared the news his pals and implored them to rejoice with him.

-• The entire parable shows that it was completely the actions of the shepherd that resulted in the sheep getting ‘saved.”
+• The entire parable shows that it was completely the action of the shepherd that resulted in the sheep getting “saved.”

-In closing, I believe that heaven rejoices when the Good Shepherd seeks and saves the lost (Luke 19:10) because they already belong to Him (Ezekiel 18:4) and repenting involves realizing, changing our thinking, and understanding who He is and what He has already done.
-“He is the propitiation (the atonement, the payment) for our sins; and not for ours only, but also for the sins of the whole world” (1 John 2:2).
+In closing, I believe that heaven rejoices when the Good Shepherd seeks and saves the lost (Luke 19:10) because they already belong to Him (Ezekiel 18:4).
+Repenting involves changing our thinking, understanding and aligning with who He is and what He has already done.
+“He is the propitiation (the atonement, the payment) for our sins; and not for ours only, but also for the sins of the whole world (1 John 2:2).
+It’s not the “sinner’s prayer” but rather, the “Savior’s plan,” that saved us.
+Be grateful for this.
+Be assured of this.

-Phil Henry is a financial adviser and also an ordained minister who founded and produces short videos and blogs at Phil Henry Power Gospel.
+Phil Henry is a financial adviser and also an ordained minister who founded and produces short videos and blogs at Phil Henry Power Gospel.org

 1. Thanks, Phil.
 It’s always comforting to read your deductions and to hear the good word!